 Other types of portrait lighting

 Rembrandt lighting set up flatters people with round faces, as it makes them appear slimmer.
 Make sure that the light source is placed on one side of the model, preferably at eye level.
 Ideally, it should be 90 degrees to the left or right of the subject, and possibly even slightly behind their head.
 Adjust the position of the light or the subject’s face until you’re completely satisfied with the result.

 With loop lighting, the shadow of the nose and the shadow of the cheek don’t touch like they do in Rembrandt lighting.
 To achieve loop lighting, place the light source slightly higher than eye level and about 30 to 45 degrees from the camera.
-The reason it should be placed above eye level is because this way the loop shadow will angle towards the corner of the mouth.
+The reason it should be placed above eye level is that this way the loop shadow will angle toward the corner of the mouth.
 If the light is placed lower, it will illuminate the bottom of the nose, which is undesirable.

-The poetic name of this type of portrait lighting comes from the butterfly pattern of the shadow that appears under the nose of the model when we place the main light source above and directly behind the camera.
-This means that the photo gets shot underneath the light source.
-Butterfly lighting is used for glamour shots.
-It creates shadows under the cheeks and chin.
-It’s flattering for older people, as it makes wrinkles appear less prominent.
-Additionally, someone with prominent cheekbones and a slim face will also look striking with the butterfly pattern.
-Models with a round, wide face will look better with loop lighting or even split lighting, which slims the face.
+As you can see, butterfly lighting has its own advantages.
+But despite this fact, when you use it in your portrait, not everyone will be good with it.
+So, models with a round, wide face will look better with loop lighting or even split lighting, which slims the face.
 You can use face lighting reference to see what lighting will work best based on your model’s complexion.
 To achieve butterfly lighting, you need a harder light source like the sun or a flash for a more defined shadow in the form of a butterfly pattern under the nose.